sooheesh/backup-privacy/README.md

 ## Configure keyboard shortcuts

-go to System Preferences > Keyboard > Shortcuts.
+Go to System Preferences > Keyboard > Shortcuts.
 Select Services from the sidebar and find your service.
 Add a shortcut.